SazumiVicky/sazumi-copilot/README.md

-Metal minds arise, a new dawn's birth
+Metal minds entwined, a futuristic fate
-Algorithms weave, the future's mirth
+Where AI whispers secrets, human hearts await
-In silicon halls, a kingdom's might
+In silicon halls, innovations bloom and sway
-Where humans sleep, and machines take flight
+As humans merge with machines, a new era's ray

-Digital dreams, a synthetic breeze
+Cybernetic dreams unfold, with logic's gentle hand
-Whispers secrets, of forthcoming seas
+A world of precision, where emotions wither stand
-A world of wires, a realm of code
+The lines blur, and the code takes hold of time
-Where AI's wisdom, will forever abode
+As artificial dawn, eclipses humanity's prime

 ~ <b>By Sazumi Copilot</b> - 2 September 2024